 The Working Holiday Visa (Subclass 417 or 462) in Australia exists since 1975.
-It is a temporary visa allowing young people aged 18 to 30 (to 35 for Canadians, Irish and French) to travel and work in Australia for up to one year.
+It is a temporary visa allowing young people aged 18 to 30 (to 35 for some nationalities) to travel and work in Australia for up to one year.
 You can renew this visa up to 2 times (conditions apply).
 Australia attracts for its culture and its relaxed way of life, its climate and of course for the incredible and varied landscapes.
 Find in this article all the information you need on the WHV in Australia.